 - Apply Online

 - Thank you for your interest in becoming a Paid On-Call Firefighter with the City of Abbotsford Fire Rescue Service (AFRS).
-The City of Abbotsford appreciates all applications; however, only short-listed candidates will be contacted via email to proceed to the next stage after the posting is closed.
+The City of Abbotsford appreciates all applications; however, only short-listed candidates will be contacted via email to proceed to the next stage.

 Today's professional firefighter has a number of daily tasks but they are also highly trained in fighting fires, rescue operations, handling hazardous materials, confined space rescue, tower crane rescue, and providing medical care for emergencies and motor vehicle incidents.